 Financial and Corporate Services Division

-The Financial and Corporate Services Division forecasts and manages the ministry’s budget; funds and monitors its financial activities; and prepares the department and ministry annual financial statements.
-The division is also responsible for providing legal and financial advice and support, legislative services, Third Party Liability services, procurement, grant management, and general administrative and contracting based corporate services to enable the department to fulfill its mandate.
-The Health Facilities Planning branch manages the health capital planning process and provides health system support for the designation of health facilities and the stewardship of health authority physical resources and property.
+The Financial and Corporate Services Division forecasts and manages the Ministry’s budget, funds and monitors financial activities, and prepares the Department and Ministry annual financial statements.
+The division oversees health facilities planning and co-ordinates infrastructure projects with Alberta Infrastructure and Alberta Health Services.
+Finally, the division is responsible for human resource services, corporate services, procurement services and economic support which enables the Department to fulfill its mandate.
+The Human Resources function has been included in this division.